 - Use appropriate language and style.
 Profanity or offensive wording will not be tolerated.
 ALL CAPS and repeated punctuation (???? or !!!!) should also be avoided.

 - Be considerate of others.
 Do not make derogatory, condescending, or harassing remarks.
 Communication should be well-intentioned and well-articulated, and aimed at fostering a positive learning environment.
 Be aware of how sarcasm may be misinterpreted by your readers.

 - Allow for misunderstandings.
-Keep in mind that writing can often convey the incorrect tone or intention in the absence of nonverbal comunication, and make allowances for unintended rudeness.
+Keep in mind that writing can often convey the incorrect tone or intention in the absence of nonverbal communication, and make allowances for unintended rudeness.

 - Cite your sources.
 If you post work that is not your own, be sure to reference your sources.